 What is Data Governance?

-Experian’s new 2020 Global data management report states an almost incredible statistic—78% of organizations believe they are losing money due to poor governance of data assets even though 85% understand that data is one of their most valuable business assets.
+According to an Experian global data management report, 78% of organizations believe they are losing money due to poor governance of data assets, although 85% consider data to be one of their most valuable business assets.

 - Are we complying with our data usage licenses?